ggwlab/EMcapsulins/README.md

 ## Contact / Feedback / Questions
 If possible please open a GitHub issue [here](https://github.com/HelmholtzAI-Consultants-Munich/EMcapsulins_segmentation/issues).

+For inquiries related to the code:

+m.grosshauser @ tum .de

-For inquiries not suitable for GitHub issues:
+For inquiries related to the technology:

 felix.sigmund @ tum .de